Apply Today! Position is open until filled.

 The YCC program employs young New Mexicans to gain hands-on, entry level experience in the environmental conservation field.
 Throughout the summer season, the crew will work together to complete meaningful work that benefits their community by improving public lands and recreation sites.

-Talking Talons Youth Leadership is a 501(c)3 non-profit organization with a 30-year history of delivering quality environmental education and youth development programs in central New Mexico.
+Talking Talons Youth Leadership is a youth development programs in central New Mexico.

 True to our mission of empowering the next generation of leaders in the age of climate change, part of the YCC crew’s work time will be spent engaging in diverse training opportunities to gain personal, professional and leadership skills.